Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 ## Wrapping Up

-Destructuring will allow you to make your code more readable and cleaner compare to the older fashion.
+Destructuring allows making your code more readable and cleaner compared to the older fashion.
 Array destructing allows you to use the elements of an array as a tuple.

 So what next?
 Try practising and take your destructuring abilities to next level.